<style>

 **What's a buffer overflow attack?** To avoid wasting memory in C, we often allocate memory for a well defined purpose if we want to work with it safely and meaningfully.
 A common mechanism to reconcile this fact with unpredicable program input/output (think user input) is to use a fixed [buffer](https://en.wikipedia.org/wiki/Data_buffer).
 A buffer is a reserved sequence of memory addresses for reading and writing data (you may remember that Lab 1 used a buffer before you changed it to use `getline()`).
 When the program writes more data to the buffer than the buffer has space for, it will overwrite data outside the buffer.
 This is called a **buffer overflow**.

 Thus, even with well defined buffers you still need to be careful.
-Writing to memory willy-nilly is a surefire way to get undefined behavior... and gives clever hooligans a possible in to hack your programs :flushed:
+Writing to memory willy-nilly is a surefire way to get undefined behavior... and gives clever hooligans a possible way to hack your programs :flushed:

-### `gets()`
+### Background: `gets()` and buffer overflows

 There is a deprecated function in the stdio library called `gets`.
 This function is notoriously unsafe because it is vulnerable to [buffer overflow](https://en.wikipedia.org/wiki/Buffer_overflow) attacks.
 Roughly speaking, a buffer overflow occurs when a program writes to memory beyond the buffer addresses and clobbers nearby data that was not supposed to be changed by the write.